What are the symptoms of grief?

 Expressing and understanding emotions somewhere free of judgment is crucial to working through what has happened to you.
 Holding everything in and repressing your emotions can lead to further stress, anxiety, and sadness.
 A safe space to let it all out can make a significant difference in the management of your grief.

 3. Identifying healthy coping mechanisms

 When something terrible occurs, it can be difficult to deal with it in healthy ways.
-Some people who experience grief turn to substances to avoid dealing with the grief.
+Some people who experience grief turn to dependency and self-destructive behaviors to avoid dealing with the grief.
 Others find themselves overeating or sleeping too little or too much.
 Therapy can help you identify healthy coping mechanisms that will work for you.

 4. Overcoming guilt associated with loss

 Many people who experience a loss will experience feelings of guilt—for things they’ve said or done, or for things they wish they’d said or done.
 These guilty feelings can be exceptionally difficult to overcome.
 Talk therapy can help you accept the reality that no relationship is perfect and identify constructive ways to deal with should-haves and shouldn’t-haves.